Kernix13/markdown-cheatsheet/README.md

 ### Unordered

 **Unordered lists**: You can use either an asterisk or a dash followed by a space to make a bulleted list.
-I prefer using a dash since you do not need to use the *SHIFT* key:
+I prefer using a dash since you do not need to use the <kbd>SHIFT</kbd> key:

 - list item 1
 - list item 2